+V.C.1.b).(4)

-V.C.
-Program Evaluation and Improvement V.C.1.
-The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process. ^(Core) V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one resident. ^(Core) V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) acting as an advisor to the program director, through program oversight; ^(Core) V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them; ^(Core) V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, ^(Core) V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims. ^(Core) program m Program E program q itself.
-The ad and Intent: In order to achieve its mission and train quality physicians, a nust evaluate its performance and plan for improvement in the Annual valuation.
-Performance of residents and faculty members is a reflection of uality, and can use metrics that reflect the goals that a program has set for Program Evaluation Committee utilizes outcome parameters and other data the program's progress toward achievement of its goals and aims.
-V.C.1.c) The Program Evaluation Committee should consider the following elements in its assessment of the program: V.C.1.c).(1) curriculum; ^(Core)
+Background and Intent: In order to achieve its mission and train quality physicians, a program must evaluate its performance and plan for improvement in the Annual Program Evaluation.
+Performance of residents and faculty members is a reflection of program quality, and can use metrics that reflect the goals that a program has set for itself.
+The Program Evaluation Committee utilizes outcome parameters and other data to assess the program's progress toward achievement of its goals and aims.

-- V.C.1.c).(2) outcomes from prior Annual Program Evaluation(s); - V.C.1.c).(3)ACGME letters of notification, including citations, Areas for Improvement, and comments; (Core)V.C.1.c).(4)quality and safety of patient care; (Core)V.C.1.c).(5)aggregate resident and faculty: - V.C.1.c).(5).(a) well-being; (Core)

-V.C.1.c).(5).(b) recruitment and retention; (Core) V.C.1.c).(5).(c) workforce diversity; (Core) V.C.1.c).(5).(d) engagement in quality improvement and patient safety; ^(Core) V.C.1.c).(5).(e) scholarly activity; (Core) V.C.1.c).(5).(f) ACGME Resident and Faculty Surveys; and, (Core) V.C.1.c).(5).(g) written evaluations of the program.
-(Core) V.C.1.c).(6) aggregate resident: V.C.1.c).(6).(a) achievement of the Milestones; (Core) V.C.1.c).(6).(b) in-training examinations (where applicable); (Core) V.C.1.c).(6).(c) board pass and certification rates; and, (Core) V.C.1.c).(6).(d) graduate performance.
-(Core) V.C.1.c).(7) aggregate faculty: V.C.1.c).(7).(a) evaluation; and, ^(Core) V.C.1.c).(7).(b) professional development.
-(Core) V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats. ^(Core) V.C.1.e) The annual review, including the action plan, must: V.C.1.e).(1) be distributed to and discussed with the members of the teaching faculty and the residents; and, ^(Core) V.C.1.e).(2) be submitted to the DIO. ^(Core) V.C.2.
-The program must complete a Self-Study prior to its 10-Year Accreditation Site Visit. ^(Core) V.C.2.a) A summary of the Self-Study must be submitted to the DIO.
-(Core) Background and I ntent: Outcomes of the documented Annual Program Evaluation can comprehensive evaluation of the residency program, with the aim of improving it.
-Underlying the Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and selfidentified areas for improvement.
+Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the 10-year Self-Study process.
+The Self-Study is an objective, comprehensive evaluation of the residency program, with the aim of improving it.
+Underlying the Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and self-identified areas for improvement.
 Details regarding the timing and expectations for the Self-Study and the 10-Year Accreditation Site Visit are provided in the ACGME Manual of Policies and Procedures.
 Additionally, a description of the Self-Study process, as well as information on how to prepare for the 10-Year Accreditation Site Visit, is available on the ACGME website.

-Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the 10-year Self-Study process.
-The Self-Study is an objective,

 V.C.3.
 One goal of ACGME-accredited education is to educate physicians who seek and achieve board certification.
 One measure of the effectiveness of the educational program is the ultimate pass rate.

 The program director should encourage all eligible program graduates to take the certifying examination offered by the applicable American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board.

 V.C.3.a) For specialties in which the ABMS member board and/or AOA certifying board offer(s) an annual written exam, in the preceding three years, the program's aggregate pass rate of those taking the examination for the first time must be higher than the bottom fifth percentile of programs in that specialty.
+(Outcome)

+V.C.3.b) For specialties in which the ABMS member board and/or AOA certifying board offer(s) a biennial written exam, in the preceding six years, the program's aggregate pass rate of those taking the examination for the first time must be higher than the bottom fifth percentile of programs in that specialty.

+(Outcome)

+V.C.3.c) For specialties in which the ABMS member board and/or AOA certifying board offer(s) an annual oral exam, in the preceding three years, the program's aggregate pass rate of those taking the examination for the first time must be higher than the bottom fifth percentile of programs in that specialty.

+(Outcome)

-(Outcome) V.C.3.b) For specialties in which the ABMS member board and/or AOA certifying board offer(s) a biennial written exam, in the preceding six years, the program's aggregate pass rate of those taking the examination for the first time must be higher than the bottom fifth percentile of programs in that specialty.
-(Outcome) V.C.3.c) For specialties in which the ABMS member board and/or AOA certifying board offer(s) an annual oral exam, in the preceding three years, the program's aggregate pass rate of those taking the examination for the first time must be higher than the bottom fifth percentile of programs in that specialty.
-(Outcome) V.C.3.d) For specialties in which the ABMS member board and/or AOA certifying board offer(s) a biennial oral exam, in the preceding six years, the program's aggregate pass rate of those taking the examination for the first time must be higher than the bottom fifth percentile of programs in that specialty. ^(Outcome) V.C.3.e) For each of the exams referenced in V.C.3.a)-d), any program whose graduates over the time period specified in the requirement have achieved an 80 percent pass rate will have met this requirement, no matter the percentile rank of the program for pass rate in that specialty. ^(Outcome)
+V.C.3.d) For specialties in which the ABMS member board and/or AOA certifying board offer(s) a biennial oral exam, in the preceding six years, the program's aggregate pass rate of those taking the examination for the first time must be higher than the bottom fifth percentile of programs in that specialty.
+(Outcome)

+V.C.3.e) For each of the exams referenced in V.C.3.a)-d), any program whose graduates over the time period specified in the requirement have achieved an 80 percent pass rate will have met this requirement, no matter the percentile rank of the program for pass rate in that specialty.
+(Outcome)